 I'd love to be a rock singer, but I think that ship has sailed.
 I'd also love to be an actress, or maybe own a winery.
 And I've always wanted to work in the White House.
 Or maybe write for All My Children if only they hadn’t gone off the air.

 You know, that's an impossible question.
 There are so many.
 But coming immediately to mind.
 Bemelman's Bar in the Carlyle Hotel.
 The walls are decorated with original drawings from the author of the Madeline books.
 The cocktails are wicked.
 And there's this fabulous feel of Manhattan at its glamorous best.

 I do.
 I have two cardigan welsh corgis, Penn and Gus.
 We got Gus when he was a puppy and adopted Penn when he was 10.
 They are the best companions a writer could ever have!

 What are your hobbies?

-I love to traveling, trying out new restaurants, cooking, hanging out with my family, decorating our new home in Connecticut, exploring New England and of course reading!
+I love to traveling, trying out new restaurants, cooking, hanging out with my family and friends, exploring New England, watching television and of course reading!